bathai420/interview_data_quality/DataQuality/README.md

 example for dq

-In one of my project, Patient address and provider address has an important role to place patients in-care, to identify the nearby provider.
+In one of my project, Patient address and provider address has an important role to place patients in-care.
+In order to place a patient in-care we need to identify the nearby provider who is close to the patient address/location.

 Analyse the target data using sql to check weather there are any nulls for the address column if i find any null values i document the percentage of null values for the target table and i also check the source table if it is a csv file i use python code using data frame to check the percentage of null.